 Feed the Dragon has come to be known as outsourcing business or jobs to China.
 A dragon is often thought of as a symbol of China, so the Dragon means China in this expression.

-- The company has decided to do all the manufacturing locally.
-We won’t buy from China and feed the dragon anymore.
+• The company has decided to do all the manufacturing locally.
+We want to create jobs here before we feed the dragon

 It can also refer to someone buying products that are made and imported from China.
 If you buy Chinese products you are feeding the Dragon.